itsrheine/Travel-Dashboard/README.md

 2. Upon submitting city name.
     * It's saved into local storage and displayed in your past searches next time you visit the app.
 3. When I click a specific restaurant or hotel.
-    * I am redirected to the hotel or restaurant's website.
+    * I am redirected to the hotel or restaurant's map location.
 4. When I click the search button on the city display page.
     * A modal where I can input a different city to search for will pop up and you can do the process over again.